jcbritobr/portscanner/readme.md

 ## A Golang Port Scanner from scratch, using TDD
 This is a simple **port scanner** that is able to map a large range of protocols.
-Using good design patterns for concurrency, like **fan-in/fan-out**, we acquire good performance in scanning process.
+Using good design patterns for concurrency, like **fan-in/fan-out**, fixtures, goldenfiles and test helpers for tests, we create nice unit tests and acquire good performance in scanning process.
 All pakcages are covered by **TDD**, even when using tcp protocol for tests.

 * **UDP isn't implemented yet**